FuelLabs/fuels-ts/apps/docs/src/guide/contracts/variable-outputs.md

 # Variable Outputs

-In certain scenarios, you may need to send funds to the output of a transaction.
-Sway provides a dedicated method for this purpose called `transfer_to_address(coins, asset_id, recipient)`.
-This method allows you to transfer a specified number of coins of a given asset to a recipient address.
+You may need to send funds to the transaction output in certain scenarios.
+Sway provides a method called `transfer_to_address(coins, asset_id, recipient)` that we can use for this purpose, which allows you to transfer a specific number of coins for a given asset to a recipient address.

 ## Example: Using `transfer_to_address` in a Contract